 If you’re seeking an adventure in Thailand by boat, there are many exciting and relaxing options to suit every traveller’s needs.
-Speak to our Thailand experts today to discover which option is best for you.
+Speak to our travel experts today to discover which option is best for your tailored luxury holiday in Thailand.

-A meticulously restored 100-year-old rice barge plying the old route between Bangkok and Ayutthaya.
+Meticulously restored rice barges plying the old route between Bangkok and Ayutthaya.

 Mekhala Cruise, Chao Phraya, Bangkok